Skip to main content

 That will check if synchronization is required and automatically reanalyze package versions when necessary.

-Then, you can use rl-secure report to generate the rl-html report for the newer package version that will include the diff information.
+Then, you can use rl-secure report to generate the SAFE report (rl-html) for the newer package version that will include the diff information.

 Diff workflow